bookofproofs/bookofproofs.github.io/_sources/history/16th-century/bombelli.md

 * Finally we should make some comments on Bombelli's notation.
 * Bombelli, however, used quite sophisticated notation.
 * Here are some examples of Bombelli's notation.
+* Bombelli is the first to give a treatment of any complex numbers...
 * It seems to be quite fair to describe Bombelli as the inventor of complex numbers.
 * imaginaries had been used long before Bombelli's book, and it is therefore not quite justified to call him the "first discoverer" of complex numbers.